College of Education > Admission & Aid > Scholarships > Scholarship Opportunities

 The Student Teaching Scholarships are offered each quarter to applicants who currently are performing their student teaching.
 Kate Liston will communicate scholarship application periods and deadlines to all current student teachers.
 Special & Elementary Education (SEE) program student teachers are allowed to apply for each quarter that they student teach.
-Members of AUSL cohorts are not eligible for the Student Teaching Scholarship.
+Members of AUSL/CTR cohorts are not eligible for the Student Teaching Scholarship.
 Student Teaching Scholarship applications must be completed separately from the general application and COE Scholarship Application process as outlined above and are found in Scholarship Connect under “Ours” and searching “College of Education Student Teaching Scholarship.”
 To apply, complete the individual application and submit by the deadline.

 The university offers a Double Demon Scholarship exclusively to DePaul alumni.
 It provides funding for 25 percent of the tuition for a master's degree, non-degree or select certificate programs.
 Alumni from any of DePaul's colleges who are admitted to a graduate program automatically qualify for the Double Demon Scholarship.
 For more information about this scholarship, please contact a DePaul Admissions representative for the College of Education at (773) 325-4405.